Updated June 18, 2021

 - Handling colic: You must learn exactly what to do if a horse is suffering from colic, including rapid evaluation and response if necessary.
 If a horse is exhibiting signs of extreme distress, you may have a limited time to administer lifesaving treatment.
 A veterinarian may not to be able to come to you in time, so caregivers must receive training on what to do long before any emergencies.

 - Administering oral and injectable medications and gastric intubation for horses: You must be shown how to safely administer oral medications to a horse without causing them undue stress or accidentally choking them, and must also be shown how to administer injectable medications.
 While oral medications are often preferred and administration is less stressful to both the horse and the human, there are instances when an injection is necessary, so you must learn how to administer properly.
-Gastric intubation (such as to intervene in cases of bloat- often associated with colic or grain poisoning) absolutely must be taught by an expert.
+Gastric the introduction of a tube into a hollow organ (such as the esophagus or trachea) (such as to intervene in cases of bloat- often associated with colic or grain poisoning) absolutely must be taught by an expert.
 The threshold for lethal mistakes is very high due to their biology.

 Necessary Practices For Responsible Horse Guardianship